aqaPayam/NakhBot/docs/domain/02-entities.md

 Nakh is not modeled as a FeatureUnlock.
 Nakh is a paid action, not persistent feature access.

+FeatureUnlock ownership:

+* FeatureUnlock records the payer of a paid unlock.
+* The payer is not always the only user who receives access.
+* For Liked By unlock, access is user-scoped.
+* For Chat unlock, access is Match-scoped.
+* If one matched user unlocks chat, both users in that Match can send text.

 ### 2.8 Nakh

 #### PendingNakh